-The UK water dispenser market consists of both bottled water dispensers and mains fed (POU) dispensers which dispense filtered chilled mains tap water.
-The 2020 report includes ITS (Integrated Tap Systems).
+The UK water dispenser market consists of bottled water dispensers, mains fed (POU) dispensers which dispense filtered chilled mains tap water, and Integrated Tap Systems (ITS).

 (Source: Zenith Global)